gatewaycash/gateway/modules/docs/docs/api.html.md

-Merchants who leverage callback URLs must be careful and make sure to validate that payments they receive are legitimate. <b>CALLBACK URLS ARE PUBLIC!!!</b> When you receive a callback from Gateway, it will ALWAYS contain a property called "transferTXID" which is a Bitcoin Cash transaction moving funds to the merchant's address. <b>Merchants MUST verify that this transaction is valid and that an acceptable amount has been paid.</b>
+Merchants who leverage callback URLs must be careful and make sure to validate that payments they receive are legitimate. <b>CALLBACK URLS ARE PUBLIC!!!</b> When you receive a callback from Gateway, it will ALWAYS contain TXIDs that must be validated by the merchant. <b>Merchants MUST verify these transactions are valid and that an acceptable amount has been paid to an address they control before shipping items.</b>
 </aside>

 ## Marking Invoices as Paid